Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Conclusion

 \section{Conclusion}

 In this work, we present the first comprehensive study linking input-based explanations and fairness in hate speech detection.
 Our experiments show that (1) input-based explanations can effectively identify biased predictions, (2) they are not reliable for selecting fair models, and (3) they can serve as effective supervision signals during training, mitigating bias while preserving a strong balance between fairness and task performance.
 We further provide practical recommendations on which explanation methods are best suited for bias detection and bias mitigation.
-Finally, our analyses demonstrate that explanation-based bias detection remains effective in explanation-debiased models, and they outperforms LLM-as-a-Judge in identifying biased predictions.
+Finally, our analyses demonstrate that explanation-based bias detection remains effective in explanation-debiased models, and they outperforms LLM-as-a-judge in identifying biased predictions\footnote{Limitations and future directions are discussed in Appendix~\ref{appendix:limitations}. }.